digihunch/orthweb/docs/design/deviceconnectivity.md

 * Site-to-site VPN: requiring either a physical device or software application to act as a customer gateway.
 * Client VPN: requiring OpenVPN-based client on a workstation.
 Enable split-tunnel so only relevent traffic are routed to VPC.

 If you're sending imaging data from a single workstation.
 You may connect the workstation to the VPN using client VPN.
-Orthweb does not automate this configuration.
-Follow [this instruction](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html) to configure client VPN between the workstation and the VPC.
-Here are some supplementary notes:
+Orthweb includes an add-on for Client VPN, created based on [this instruction](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html), which covers the following activities:

 1. the VPN client and the VPN endpoint use certificate based mutual authentication.
 Many use OpenSSL to create certificates but AWS instruction uses "easyrsa3" to create them.
+The template addon uses Terraform tls provider to create the certificates.
 2. When creating the VPN endpoint, specify a separate CIDR range for client IPs, e.g. `192.168.0.0/22` In this context, the client IP is the workstation's IP once it connects to the VPC via client VPN.
 3. create a new security group (e.g. vpn-ep-sg) with outbound rule allowing all types of traffic to destination CIDR 0.0.0.0/0
 4. When creating the VPN endpoint, associate it with the two private subnets as target network (which adds the required routes under the hood).
 Set vpn-ep-sg as the security group.
 Create the authorization rules as instructed.